 The Bluenose was launched 100 years ago today, on March 26, 1921.
 The fabled schooner came to be as a reaction to the 1920 America's Cup series, in which one race was cancelled ostensibly due to high winds, leaving hard-working, hard-sailing East Coast fishermen in an uproar.
 This is the previously untold story of a Cape Breton M.P. named Alexander C. Ross who subsequently proposed a Canadian challenge for the America's Cup that pre-dated talk of a new and separate contest for fishing schooners, helping lay the foundations for what would become the International Fishermen's Cup Races, the series in which the legendary Bluenose would sail into glory and onto the Canadian dime.
+(This is the extended version of my story published by the Halifax Chronicle-Herald and affiliated East Coast news outlets on March 22, 2021.)

 |"Canadian Elimination, 1921: Bluenose leading..."
 (Canadian Fisherman – July 1922)|